 GARDENING MISINFORMATION

-A popular garden website that I follow recently posted an article from one of its team of writers where she “confessed” she was a heretic.
+A popular garden website that I follow recently posted a blog from a writer who “confessed” she was a heretic.
 She was sick of pretending that native plant gardens are beautiful.
-The unkempt, “no-mow” yards she comes across don’t deserve to be called gardens.
-By denouncing introduced plants as universally BAD and native plants as universally GOOD, the native plant movement is verging on a new religion.
+Ugly, unkempt, “no-mow” native gardens don’t deserve to be called gardens.
+Furthermore, the writer claimed, native plant gardeners denounce introduced plants as universally bad and native plants as universally good.
+The blogger claims that the native plant movement — that is, those that advocate for gardening with plants that are adapted to the local soil, sunlight, water and wildlife — is verging on religiosity.

 I usually go to this blog to learn about age-old gardening techniques, tips and tools without commenting.
 But this time, I had to call out the errors in the blogger’s post.
-To soften my reply, I began with a joke:
+To soften my reply, I began with a joke about the native plant movement:

 I went on, sharing areas of agreement: home gardens should be intentionally designed spaces for wildlife and people.